How to Install Sysdig on Debian 12/11/10

 You can now switch to your custom view using the F2 key or by typing :your_view_name.

-In this section, we will cover some additional commands that you may find useful when working with Sysdig on Debian.
+This section will cover additional helpful commands when working with Sysdig on Debian.
 These commands include updating, removing, and managing Sysdig’s installation on your system.

 Since you have imported the official APT repository for Sysdig, updating the software is quick and straightforward.
 To update Sysdig, run the following standard APT commands as you would when updating any other system package: